 This above equation sets the path length around the toroid using the OD, ID and height, H. It is a function of the number of turns, N, the resistivity of copper, rho, and is inversely a function of the wire’s cross-sectional area, Aw.

 Let’s make another assumption here.
 Let’s set the cross-sectional area equal to the current divided by 2,000,000.
 We do this because this sets the current density in the wire to 2A/mm^2.
 This is a safe assumption to use when determining the needed cross-sectional area of the wire.

 Here Is is the SEC current, with the PRI current being that going through the 1T of wire inserted through the ID of the toroid.

 A few more formulas need to be developed…..

 Let’s find one that determines the needed core area to avoid core saturation…..

 Let’s also assume the current through the PRI is sinusoidal in nature.
-Which means the flux and flux density within the core is also sinusoidal in nature.
+This means the flux and flux density within the core are also sinusoidal in nature.
 The time derivative of a sinusoid is just the angular frequency times another sinusoid.
 So we can re-write the above as:

 Now to re-write the peak voltage in terms of Vrms, frequency and pi…

 In the above equation, Bm is the MAX flux density of the core.
 You can set this to whatever you’d like below the cores actual MAX flux density.